EU fines Google a record $5 billion over mobile practices

 The penalty is on top of a 2.42 billion euro fine ($2.8 billion) that regulators imposed on Google a year ago for favoring its shopping listings in search results.

-Google’s parent company, Alphabet, made $9.4 billion in profit in the first three months of the year and has over $100 billion in cash reserves.
+Neither fine will cripple the company.
+Google parent Alphabet, made $9.4 billion in profit in the first three months of the year and has over $100 billion in cash reserves.

-Android is an open-source operating system that Google lets cellphone makers use for free.
-As a result, it is the most widely used system, beating Apple’s iOS.
+Android is technically an open-source operating system that Google lets cellphone makers use for free.
+As a result, it is the most widely used system, beating Apple’s iOS by a wide margin.

 The EU wants to ensure that phone makers are free to pre-install apps of their choosing.
 It also wants cellphone makers to be able to more easily use altered versions of Android, like Amazon’s Fire OS.